jemusni07/learn-dsa/leetcode_DSA_crash_course/array_and_strings.md

 `Start the pointers at the edges of the input.
 Move them towards each other until they meet`

+- either or both of the pointers can be updated when certain condition is met
+- pointers can be on any position of the arrays

 #### Palindrome:
 - problems have different variation
 - assume the worst